vEnhance/1802/src/mt1.typ

 I hope this helps you digest the material; I tried to craft problems that teach deep understanding and piece together multiple ideas, rather than just using one or two isolated recipes.
-Solutions to these six problems are in @ch-sol-mt1.

 #prob[
   In $RR^3$, compute the projection of the vector $vec(4,5,6)$ onto the plane $x+y+2z=0$.